Zentheon/mc-geometric-font/README.md

 #### Download the pack

 If you're familiar with Git, you can easily set up the pack and have it updated automatically that way.
 Open a terminal or commandline in your resourcepacks folder and clone the repo.
-Make sure to replace `gui-scale-4` with your preferred GUI size!
-(Up to 8)
+Make sure to replace `x512` with `x1024` if you want the higher resolution version!

-    git clone https://github.com/dracula/minecraft -b gui-scale-4 "Geometric Font"
+    git clone https://github.com/Xetheon/mc-geometric-font -b x512 "Geometric Font"

 Alternatively, you can also download the pack by going to any of its release pages: